-Silver rounds are most common in 1 troy ounce denominations.
-They are similar to a silver coin in design and shape.
-However, rounds are produced by private mints and not governments and are not legal tender.
-Rounds can feature many unique designs but many are also minted with nothing more than the brand of the mint and weight.
+One ounce silver rounds are similar to a silver coin, primarily in design and shape.
+Silver rounds are produced by private mints, not governments, and are not legal tender.
+Rounds can feature many unique designs and are most often minted from .999 or higher and will be stamped with the mint hallmark, weight and purity.

 Hands down, one ounce silver rounds are the best selling physical silver investment.
 They are popular because of the size, the weight, the intrinsic value and lower premiums over spot price.

 Silver rounds are manufactured by private mints as a cheaper alternative to coins.
 The one significant difference between a round and a coin is the lack of legal tender status for rounds.
 The amount of precious metal in each silver round is identical to that of a coin of the same weight.